 Welcome to the Jungle Safari Rajaji National Park blog page.
 Nestled amidst the majestic Himalayan foothills, Rajaji National Park is a haven for nature enthusiasts, especially birdwatchers.
 While the park boasts a dazzling array of avian residents, one species, in particular, captures the eye with its vibrant plumage – the Red-Collared Dove (Streptopelia tranquebarica).
-Also known as the Red Turtle Dove, this graceful bird adds a touch of crimson elegance to the park’s diverse tapestry.
+Also known as the Oriental Turtle Dove, this graceful bird adds a touch of crimson elegance to the park’s diverse tapestry.

 A Vision in Red